lightning-js/blits/docs/plugins/text-to-speech-announcer.md

     unfocus() {
       // when unfocused interrupt the message if it's already being spoken out this.message.stop()
-      // and remove the message to remove it from the queue this.message.remove()
+      // and remove the message from the queue this.message.remove()
     }
   }